fdietze/website/_posts/2021-09-08-improving-the-hacker-news-ranking-algorithm-part-2.md

 <!--
 TODO:
-* alt-texts überarbeiten
-* Grafiken mit neuen Daten plotten
 * Excerpt
 * Publishing date in file name
+* alt-texts überarbeiten
+* front-page/ newpage konsistent schreiben
+* Formeln -> alt texte?
 //-->

 *We tried to make this article as accessible as possible.
 If you find any accessibility issues with this article, please let us know: <mailto:mail@felx.me>*